MaptimeCalgary/maptimecalgary.github.io/links/index.md

 ### [SnazzyMaps](https://snazzymaps.com)

 > Snazzy Maps is a repository of different styles for Google Maps aimed towards web designers and developers.
+This can be used in addition to [Google Maps API Styled Map Wizard](http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html).